 The “alcohol illusion” is at its most powerful at this time of year.
 But in reality, nobody needs alcohol to have a good time or to celebrate.
 It is not the contents of your glass that makes a magical festive season.
 So enjoy the celebrations, and if you want a bit of smugness to go with them, think ahead to the guilt and hangover-free Boxing Day you will get to enjoy!

 You are never on your own.
-If you find yourself struggling, check in at the Club Soda Facebook group.
+If you find yourself struggling, check in with others.
 Someone will always be there, ready to help and support you.

 Finally, don’t forget that the holidays are a major milestone in changing your drinking habits, and that fact is worth celebrating.
 Make the most of everything you enjoy, and take pride in all your hard work.